mauro3/CORDS/lectures/dependencies.md

 - This is best done with **package managers** and **virtual environments**
 - Understanding package management (and package development) is vital when you want to get good at a language.

+### What is a dependency
+dependency is another, independent package that a given project uses and requires to be able to run

 ### What is a Package Manager?